 To break this process down, we need to start with antibodies.
 Antibodies are proteins that the immune system creates to defend against or destroy viruses, bacteria, and other disease-causing microbes.
 They are an important part of your immune system’s response to threats.

-Biologics for eczema involves the creation of lab-modified antibodies called monoclonal antibodies, or mAbs (which is why many biologic drug names end in -mab).
+Biologics for eczema involve the creation of lab-modified antibodies called monoclonal antibodies, or mAbs (which is why many biologic drug names end in -mab).
 Instead of targeting microbes, mAbs target the immune cell (or T cell) responses that lead to inflammation and decrease skin barrier function.

 In particular, the mAbs target immune system chemical “messengers” called cytokines — specifically a type of cytokines called interleukins (ILs) — that are “sent” by the T cells in order to “tell” other types of immune cells that they need to react to a threat.